cniblock/Walking-Anglesey/README.md

 ![Walk Map and Weather](images/walk-detail-pic3.jpg)

 * Below the post content and route map and weather, there is a section that displays comments left by other users.
 Each comment shows the author, creation date, and content, fostering community interaction.
+Users must be logged in to view comments.

 ![Walk Comment](images/walk-detail-pic4.jpg)

-* Users can create, delete or edit their own comments, and unapproved comments are marked for the user’s awareness, maintaining a positive community.
+* Users can create, delete or edit their own comments, and unapproved comments are marked for the user’s awareness, awaiting admin approval.

 ![Walk comment box](images/walk-detail-pic5.jpg)

 ## About Us Page

-* The About us page contains useful information about the group of walkers that make up this passionate group.
+* The About Us page contains useful information about the group of walkers that make up this passionate group.
 This content is created on the back end django administration.

 ![About Header](images/about-pic1.jpg)

-* Registered and logged-in users can leave comments through a submission form.
+* Registered and logged-in users can complete a form for either a walk suggestion or a request to join the walk blog team.
 This encourages engagement and allows users to share their thoughts and experiences related to the walk.

 ![About Form](images/about-pic2.jpg)